 2. Get a Dehumidifier

-A dehumidifier will suck in all the air in the room and squeeze out the moisture that causes damp and mould.
+A dehumidifier will suck in all the air in the room and squeeze out the moisture that causes damp and mold.
 The water collects in a small bucket in the unit which you empty.
 Move the dehumidifier around the house from room to room, wherever it seems needed.
 24-36 hours in each room is enough.

 Tip: If you dry your clothes indoors as I am, a dehumidifier will suck the water out of the wet clothes as well as the room in a matter of hours!